studiochampgauche/headless-react-wordpress-boilerplate/README.md

 15. Start working!

-## How frontend and backend work together
+## How Frontend and Backend Work Together

-- If you don't know what a headless ecosystem is, the principle is to have a front-end that is separate from your back-end.
-With this in mind, you should understand that the front-end communicates with the back-end via fetch requests.
+- If you're unfamiliar with the headless ecosystem, the principle is to have a frontend that is separate from the backend.
+The frontend communicates with the backend via fetch requests.

-- Each page, post, custom post type, some users if you have pages for authors, etc. that compose your routes, need to be associate to a Component.
-For do that, you need to have a field with each admin element that require a display for populate the component name and you need to map your Component in the ecosystem.
+- Each page, post, custom post type, and some users (if you have pages for authors, etc.) that compose your routes need to be associated with a Component.
+To achieve this, you must have a field for each admin element that requires a display to populate the component name, and you need to map your Component in the ecosystem.

 - Pages and posts already have the field to manage the component name.
-If you want this field for another custom post type, you can go to (yourdomain.com/admin/wp-admin/admin.php?page=site-settings) and select your CPT in the `Modules` tab, section `Component`.
-For other requirements, like get the field for users, you need edit where the field can be displayed in the `render.php` file of the Champ Gauche Core Plugin, around line 670.
+If you want this field for another custom post type, you can go to (yourdomain.com/admin/wp-admin/admin.php?page=site-settings) and select your CPT in the `Modules` tab, under the `Component` section.
+For additional requirements, such as fetching the field for users, you need to edit where the field can be displayed in the `render.php` file of the Champ Gauche Core Plugin, around line 670.

-- For mapping your component in the ecosystem, just add it in the `componentMap` object from `App.jsx`
+- To map your component in the ecosystem, simply add it to the `componentMap` object in `App.jsx`.

 > [!TIP]
-> Maybe you have too much posts, etc. and you don't want populate a Component Name on each.
-Just know, you can create a logic in your App.jsx or use some acf hooks for populate automatically the field.
+> If you have many posts, etc., and don't want to populate a Component Name for each, you can create a logic in your `App.jsx` or use some ACF hooks to populate the field automatically.

-## How transition page work
+## How Page Transitions Work

-- Add attribute `data-transition="true"` to your link element.
-Without this attribute, the change'll be direct.
-(You need to use `<Link>` component of `react-router-dom`, not `<a ...>`)
+- Add the attribute `data-transition="true"` to your link element.
+Without this attribute, the transition will be direct.
+(Use the `<Link>` component from `react-router-dom`, not `<a ...>`)

-- If you want use `<a ...>` or another custom HTML element, you need to add the class name `goto` with the attribute `data-href=""` (you need to add this attribute only if it's not a `<a ...>` element.
-With this element, you use `href`).
-Just know, if your `data-href` (or `href`) attribute is an anchor, you need to add the path of your current page if you want stay on the same page and scroll to the anchor. (e.g. if your page is your home page, you are probably on the path `/`...
-So you need to add `/` with your anchor, like `/#my-id`).
-You don't need to do that with `<Link>`.
+- If you want to use `<a ...>` or another custom HTML element, you need to add the class name `goto` with the attribute `data-href=""` (this attribute should only be added if it's not a `<a ...>` element; for `<a ...>`, use `href`).
+If your `data-href` (or `href`) attribute is an anchor, you need to include the path of your current page if you want to stay on the same page and scroll to the anchor (e.g., if your page is your home page, you should add `/` with your anchor, like `/#my-id`).
+You don't need to do this with `<Link>`.

 - If your element is an anchor, you can control the scroll behavior by adding `data-behavior="smooth|instant"`.
-If GSAP SmoothScroller Plugin is active, the default is `smooth`.
-Without the plugin, default is `instant`.
+If the GSAP SmoothScroller Plugin is active, the default is `smooth`.
+Without the plugin, the default is `instant`.

-- Checkout the component `PageTransition.jsx` for edit your transition
+- Check the component `PageTransition.jsx` to edit your transition settings.

 ## Fetch

-Get Ajax basepath and Rest API basepath from the global object:
+To get the Ajax base path and REST API base path, use the global object:
 ```
 window.SYSTEM = {
     baseUrl: 'https://wpp.test/',